Statement of Faith (Working Draft June 2026)

 Man

-We believe human beings are created by God, in His image, for His glory.
-We believe that through Adam’s disobedience, all of humanity became dead in our trespasses and sins, are born with a sinful nature, and are entirely dependent on the mercy of God for salvation.
+We believe that human beings are created by God, in His image, as male and female, for His glory.
+We believe that through Adam’s disobedience, all of humanity became dead in our trespasses and sins and are born with a sinful nature.
+Since all have sinned, we are entirely dependent on the mercy of God for salvation.

 Gen 1:26-27, Rom 5:12, Rom 3:10, Rom 3:21-24, Rom 5:2, Eph 2:1-5